Vegetarian's Japan Guide

 When you get into the castle, remember to check out these Ishiotoshi, just underneath the Teppōzama or Yazama.

 Moreover, the castle’s outer walls are as thick as 30 cm to avoid any bullets coming through the walls.
-Further, considering the effective range of matchlock guns at the time, the inner moat was built with a width of 60 meters allowing the snipers to still be able to hit their targets.
+Further, considering the effective range of matchlock guns at the time, the inner moat was built with a width of 60 meters allowing the snipers to be still able to hit their targets.

 Matsumoto Castle in the Edo Period